-Theodore knew that he was close to the answer y he didn’t want to surrender, even when two of his patients killed themselves, tearing apart their veins with their teeth during a session.
+Theodore knew that he was close to the answer and he didn’t want to surrender, even when two of his patients killed themselves, tearing apart their veins with their teeth during a session.
 That’s how real those creatures and worlds were to them.
 So real, they preferred to die in awful conditions than be trapped by one of them.
-He continued his experiments, being crueler, more mercilessly, with longer sessions and drugs that empowered the psychosis of his patients.
+He continued his experiments, being crueler, and more merciless, with longer sessions and drugs that empowered the psychosis of his patients.

 The doctor had a favorite patient.
-She never screamed, and it was unnecessary drug her after the sessions because she was always in complete calm.
+She never screamed, and it was unnecessary to drug her after the sessions because she was always in complete calm.
 With her eyes lost in the wall, she talked several times about a living darkness.
 A world made entirely of such a dense darkness that it was like clay.
 She explained to the doctor that something that lived there said to her that it wanted to get out.
-That discovery made Theodore focused even harder on the girl, putting her every day on long and hard sessions.
+That discovery made Theodore focus even harder on the girl, putting her every day on long and hard sessions.
 He did the same with the rest of the patients, trying to force them to experiment the same as the girl.
-He didn’t care how many need to die to prove that he was right and shut up all that laughs that didn’t let him sleep at night, that chasing him for the corridors of the sanatorium and resonate in the walls of his head.
+He didn’t care how many needed to die to prove that he was right and shut up all that laughter that didn’t let him sleep at night, chasing him for the corridors of the sanatorium and resonating in the walls of his head.

--Yes.
-It told me that the horror that your patients experiment in the darkness creates it.
-But that it still feels weak and needs that blood to eat… or something like that.
-Do you want me to tell it something?
+“Yes.
+It told me that the horror that your patients experiment in the darkness is what created it.
+But it still feels weak and needs that blood to eat… or something like that.
+Do you want me to tell it something back?”

 Theodore smiled with nervousness.
 He was close.
-He could felt it.
+He could feel it.
 He knew that nobody talked with the little girl and that everything that she was saying was a perfect and beautiful product of her imagination.
 He wanted to try until the end.
-Even if that meant to kill another patient with his own hands, he didn’t care.
-He wanted, he needed to know if she was capable of projecting that thing out of her head.
+Even if that meant killing another patient with his own hands, he didn’t care.
+He wanted to know if she was capable of projecting that thing out of her head.
 So, he opened one by one the rest of the bathtubs and discovered with joy that the other two patients were dead, so he took their blood with a syringe.
 When he opened the last bathtub, he saw the open eyes of a young man.
-They were lost in the nothing.
+They were lost in nothing.
 His mouth was whispering things with no sense.
-Theodore look to the girl and thought that she was the only one that he needs in reality.
+Theodore looked at the girl and thought that she was the only one that he needed in reality.
 She was the key to his peace.
 He put his hand on the head of the man and slowly sunken it.
-Theodore expected that man fight back.
+Theodore expected that man to fight back.
 But he didn’t.
 He just continued whispering things under the water until his lungs stopped breathing.
 Then, the doctor took his blood too with the syringe and walked towards the little girl.

 Theodore looked at the little girl.
 She looked at him and then at the skull.
 She turned it over and showed it to the doctor.

 He obeyed.
-Then she walked towards the bathtub, and with care to don’t spill a single drop of the blood, she entered again with the skull on her white hands.
+Then she walked towards the bathtub, and with care to not spill a single drop of the blood, she entered again with the skull on her white hands.

--Yes.
-It’s what it wants -Theodore obeyed again, and then he sat and wait.
+“Yes.
+It’s what it wants” Theodore obeyed again, and then he sat and waited.

 Theodore walked then furious towards the bathtub.

-When he opened the bathtub, he saw her floating calmly on the hot water.
+When he opened the bathtub, he saw her floating calmly in the hot water.
 Sleeping.
 Without any skull on her hands.
-He remembered with clarity how she entered in there with the skull.
+He remembered with clarity how she entered there with the skull.
 Where was it?
 He was there all the time.
 Nobody took it.
 Nobody opened the bathtub.
 How was that possible then?
 And then, he felt it.
 A cold breath in the middle of that wet hot steamy room.
 He swallowed and turned around slowly.
 The first thing that he saw was the blood dripping on the floor.
-A lot of blood dripping from above and rising again.
+A lot of blood dripped from above and rose again.
 He followed the blood with his eyes, and he saw the skull in the ceiling, with the open mouth facing the ground.
 Once Theodore looked at it, the skull closed its mouth and looked directly at him.
 From the back of its head, some arteries and veins started to appear surrounding a growing darkness that formed the silhouette of a long snake.
-The veins continue growing until form sort of kind of wings without membrane.
+The veins continue growing until they form a sort of kind of wing without a membrane.
 Around it appeared, one by one, round violet lights that played with his wings.
 Theodore counted them.
 There was one for each dead patient.

-When the doctors ask the little girl, she only said: “the experiment gone well.”
+When the doctors asked the little girl, she only said: “The experiment went well.”

 The doctors isolated him.
 It was a lost case, even for the Castell Stone Sanatorium.